 Ben's Story

 Ben joined Watsi on March 12th, 2013.
-Nine years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ben's most recent donation traveled 8,700 miles to support Junior, a 5-year-old boy from Tanzania, to fund leg surgery.
+Ten years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ben's most recent donation traveled 8,600 miles to support May, a 59-year-old mother of four from Thailand, to fund mass removal surgery.

 Impact